National Contact Point for Knowledge Security

-The contact point for knowledge security offers help to everyone who works for or is connected to a knowledge institution.
-We answer questions about opportunities, risks and/or practical matters related to international collaboration.
+Do you work for a knowledge institution?
+And do you have any questions about international collaboration?
+In that case, the National Contact Point for Knowledge Security can help you.
+The contact point offers help to everyone who works for or is connected to a knowledge institution.
+We answer questions about opportunities, risks, and/or practical matters related to international collaboration.

-What does the contact point for knowledge security do?
+What does the Contact Point for Knowledge Security do?

 You may have questions about academic collaboration with other countries.
 For example: